ltiao/decks/bore-neurips2020-meta-learn/index.md

 ***

-**Louis C. Tiao**, Aaron Klein, Cédric Archambeau, Edwin V. Bonilla, Matthias Seeger, and Fabio Ramos
+**Louis Tiao**, Aaron Klein, Cédric Archambeau, Edwin Bonilla, Matthias Seeger, and Fabio Ramos

+Note:
+- Hi, I am Louis Tiao, and in this talk, we will discuss *BORE*, an approach to *Bayesian Optimization through Density Ratio Estimation*.
+- This is joint work done with Aaron Klein, and other collaborators listed here.

 ---